 Charitable Remainder Trusts: The University is the beneficiary of various charitable remainder trust funds.
 Under the terms of the agreements, the University has the irrevocable right to receive the remaining assets of the trusts upon the death of a specified beneficiary or beneficiaries in exchange for a stipulated amount to be paid periodically to the donor or their designee until the death of the beneficiary.
 Following the death of the beneficiary, the remainder is transferred to the University as either unrestricted or restricted funds depending on donor-imposed purpose restrictions.
 The assets received at the inception of a charitable remainder trust agreement are recorded fair value at the date of gift.
 These assets are held by the University.
-The fair value of charitable remainder trust assets is approximately \$5.5 million and \$6.4 million at September 30, 2019 and 2018, respectively.
+The fair value of charitable remainder trust assets is approximately \$5.5 million at both September 30, 2020 and 2019.
 Any change in value related to these trusts is recorded as an increase or decrease in the related deferred inflows of resources in the statements of net position.

 The liability associated with these agreements is recorded at the present value based on IRS mortality tables and prevailing interest rates.
 The liability is reduced for distributions made to the beneficiaries and is adjusted annually for revaluations of expected future payments to the beneficiaries based on changes in life expectancy.
-The present value of the liability associated with these agreements is approximately \$3.0 million and \$3.5 million at September 30, 2019 and 2018, respectively.
+The present value of the liability associated with these agreements is approximately \$3.1 million and \$3.0 million at September 30, 2020 and 2019, respectively.

 Beneficial Interest in Perpetual Trusts: Perpetual trusts are trusts under which the University will receive income distributions in perpetuity, but will never receive the corpus of the trust assets (principal).
-Income received from perpetual trusts is recognized as unrestricted or restricted expendable gift revenue depending on donor restrictions.
+Income received from perpetual trusts is classified as unrestricted or restricted expendable net position depending on donor restrictions.

 Endowment Spending: The State Legislature adopted the Alabama Uniform Prudent Management of Institutional Funds Act ("UPMIFA"), effective January 1, 2009, which permits The Board of Trustees of the University of Alabama (the "Board") to appropriate an amount of realized and unrealized endowment appreciation as the Board determines to be prudent.
 UPMIFA also prescribes the guidelines for the expenditure of donor-restricted endowment funds in the absence of overriding, explicit donor stipulations.
 UPMIFA focuses on the entirety of a donor-restricted endowment fund, that is, both the original gift amount(s) and net appreciation.
 UPMIFA includes a robust set of guidelines about what constitutes prudent spending, explicitly requiring consideration of the duration and preservation of the fund.
 The University's policy is to retain the endowment realized and unrealized appreciation with the endowment after the spending rate distributions in a manner consistent with the standards of prudence prescribed by UPMIFA.
-The Board approved a spending rate for the fiscal year ending September 30, 2017 of 5.0%, which is based on a moving three-year average of the market (unit) value.
-However, effective October 1, 2017, the Board adopted a spending rate of 4.5%, based on a moving five-year average of the market (unit) value, and return of gains for underwater endowments.
+Effective October 1, 2017, the Board adopted a spending rate of 4.5%, based on a moving five-year average of the market (unit) value, and return of gains for underwater endowments.